-What is the transfer of a going concern?: transfer of a business or part of a business
+What is the transfer of a business as a going concern for VAT purposes?: Characteristics of a going concern

-The assets of a business may be transferred in a number of situations.
-Below are examples of common transfers but the list is not exhaustive:
+Assets of a business may be a TOGC in a number of situations.
+For example:

-- the assets may be bought by another person and the existing business may cease to trade;
+- the assets may be bought by another person and the seller may cease to trade;

 - the existing owner may die or retire and the business assets be taken over by another person;